 Student Advocacy, Rights and Conduct (SARC) is responsible for upholding the integrity and purpose of the university through the fair and consistent application of policies and procedures to students' behavior to ensure a community that respects the dignity and right of all persons to reach their highest potential.
 SARC delivers programs and services in order to promote student safety and success, the pursuit of knowledge, respect for self and others, global citizenship, personal accountability and integrity, and ethical development.
-More about SARC can be found here: Student Advocacy, Rights & Conduct - Student Affairs - News | UAB.
-The UAB student conduct code may be accessed online: Student Conduct Code (uab.edu).
+More about SARC can be found here: UAB Student Advocacy, Rights & Conduct.
+The UAB student conduct code may be accessed online: UAB Student Conduct Code.